dive-into-machine-learning/dive-into-machine-learning/README.md

 **[Prof. Andrew Ng's](https://hai.stanford.edu/people/andrew-ng) [_Machine Learning_](https://www.coursera.org/learn/machine-learning) is a popular and esteemed free online course.
 I've seen it [recommended](https://www.quora.com/How-do-I-learn-machine-learning-1/answer/Cory-Hicks-1) [often.](https://www.coursetalk.com/providers/coursera/courses/machine-learning?page=1&sort=-content_rating#reviews) [And](https://www.quora.com/How-do-I-learn-machine-learning-1/answer/Xavier-Amatriain) [emphatically.](https://www.forbes.com/sites/anthonykosner/2013/12/29/why-is-machine-learning-cs-229-the-most-popular-course-at-stanford/)**

 You might like to have a pet project to play with, on the side.
 When you are ready for that, you could explore one of these [Awesome Public Datasets](https://github.com/caesar0301/awesome-public-datasets).
+If you're like me, you might also have fun with [`arxiv-public-datasets`, "scripts to grab public datasets from resources related to arXiv"](https://github.com/mattbierbaum/arxiv-public-datasets) ([arXiv](https://arxiv.org/abs/1905.00075)).

-Also, you should grab an in-depth textbook to use as a reference.
-The two recommendations I saw repeatedly were _[Understanding Machine Learning](http://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/copy.html)_ and _[Elements of Statistical Learning](https://web.stanford.edu/~hastie/Papers/ESLII.pdf)_.
+Also, it's recommended to grab a textbook to use as an in-depth reference.
+The two I saw recommended most often were _[Understanding Machine Learning](http://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/copy.html)_ and _[Elements of Statistical Learning](https://web.stanford.edu/~hastie/Papers/ESLII.pdf)_.
 [You only need to use one of the two options as your main reference; here's some context/comparison to help you pick which one is right for you.](https://github.com/hangtwenty/dive-into-machine-learning/issues/29) You can download each book free as PDFs at those links - so grab them!

 ### Tips for this course